Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/broker_research/technology/variant_01.md

 ---

+### Important Disclosures

-**Important Disclosures**: This research report is provided for informational purposes only and does not constitute investment advice. {{BROKER_NAME}} may have a business relationship with companies mentioned in this report.
+This research report is provided for informational purposes only and does not constitute investment advice. {{BROKER_NAME}} may have a business relationship with companies mentioned in this report.
 Past performance is not indicative of future results.
 Please see full disclosures at the end of this report.

 *Snowcrest Asset Management demonstration purposes only. {{BROKER_NAME}} is a fictional entity.*